IsaacVerm/postcards-tests/README.md

 - from the command line
 - on CI using Travis

-Run from the command line: `newman run postcards_postman_collection.json -e postcards_postman_environment.json`.
+Run from the command line: `newman run postcards_postman_collection.json`.

 ## E2E testing